The ABCs of female fertility testing

 All about female fertility testing

 When you see a Louisiana fertility specialist, one of the first things that will likely happen is that your doctor will order female fertility testing, including blood work.
 Typically drawn within the first few days of your cycle, your blood sample will be sent to a laboratory, where levels of a few fertility-related hormones will be measured for evaluation by your physician.
+Additionally, further tests may be conducted to assess whether your fallopian tubes are open to allow for fertilization.

-• FSH, or follicle-stimulating hormone.
+- FSH, or follicle-stimulating hormone.
 Produced by your pituitary gland to prompt your eggs to mature for ovulation, low levels of this hormone at the start of your menstrual cycle indicate that you have a healthy egg supply and may respond well to IVF medications.
 High levels indicate that your egg supply is diminishing.

-• AMH, or anti-Mullerian hormone.
+- AMH, or anti-Mullerian hormone.
 Produced by immature egg follicles in your ovaries, high levels of this hormone indicate a healthy egg supply, while low levels indicate possible primary ovarian insufficiency.

 Make an appointment for testing

 If you think you might need female fertility testing, don’t wait to seek out a Louisiana fertility specialist.
-Diminished ovarian reserve doesn’t get better with time – and in fact, it can rapidly get worse – so it’s better to get tested early if you suspect there may be an issue with your fertility or you’re considering freezing your eggs.
+Diminished ovarian reserve and tubal blockage doesn’t get better with time – and in fact, it can rapidly get worse – so it’s better to get tested early if you suspect there may be an issue with your fertility or you’re considering freezing your eggs.

 Contact us to schedule Louisiana fertility testing at our offices in Baton Rouge and Lafayette.